miklevin/MikeLev.in/_posts/2024-11-23-pipeline-workflow-example.md

 Would you like me to suggest any additional strategic placements for these mantras?

-Well I don't want to over-architect the rules to not over-architect.
-I think I already did.
-But an ounce of prevention, am I right?
-Not putting in the wild magic stuff, brilliant as that is.
-Nicely done.
-I'm going to take a little break.
-But now is perhaps time to scour over the code and plan a first baby step of nailing the full JSON serialization thing.
-You can describe the full story, like think it through.
-But definitely do not propose anything further than the first success-banking chisel-strike no matter how small.
-Even if we just discover something is fine.
-Here's some context again ans where you left off idea-wise with it before we geeked out over scifi...

 **Me**: Well, I don't want to over-architect the rules to not over-architect.
 I think I already did.
 But an ounce of prevention, am I right?
 Not putting in the wild magic stuff, brilliant as that is.
 Nicely done.
 I'm going to take a little break.
 But now is perhaps time to scour over the code and plan a first baby step of nailing the full JSON serialization thing.
 You can describe the full story, like think it through.
 But definitely do not propose anything further than the first success-banking chisel-strike no matter how small.
 Even if we just discover something is fine.
 Here's some context again ans where you left off idea-wise with it before we geeked out over scifi...

 [redundancy removed]